 Do you find yourself always arguing with your partner/siblings/parents/housemates about who owes who what?
 If the answer is yes, Splitwise is your new best friend.

-Arguably of the most use to those living in a housemate situation, Splitwise makes divvying up the household bills a breeze.
+Arguably of the most use to those living in a house share situation, Splitwise makes divvying up the household bills a breeze.

 The app offers a one-stop-shop for all of your shared expenses.
 You can log bills and group expenditure, including IOUs.
 You can list all of your different bills such as electricity, bins, broadband, TV etc. in one place and input what you’ve paid and others in the household will be notified.

 What are you waiting for?
 End those household squabbles now.

 With a similar MO to Splitwise, Home Budget with Sync is a super solution for family rather than house share-centric budgeting issues.

 Like Money Lover, the app offers a great platform to create budgets, manage income amounts and easily log and categorise expenses over time but what makes it different is that it has a great Family Sharing feature that allows users to sync up income and expenses between multiple devices.